weavejester/ataraxy/README.md

 This will match the URIs "/foo/bar" and "/foo/baz".

-### Parameterized routes
+### Vector routes

 A vector can be used to construct a parameterized route.
+Strings in the vector are matched verbatim.
+Symbols match any character that isn't "/".

 ```clojure
 {["/foo/" id] [:foo id]})
 ```

 This will match URIs like "/foo/1" and "/foo/bar".
-The part of the route specified by `id` is carried over to the output:
+The part of the route specified by `id` is carried over to the output.

+For example:

 ```clojure
 (def routes '{["/foo/" id] [:foo id]})